KushBlazingJudah/website/software.md

   - Syncthing, for my music collection and media captured by my phone's camera which is seldom used
   - Vanilla Music to play said music
-  - Termux for Weechat since Revolution IRC is... buggy...
+  - [Goguma](https://sr.ht/~emersion/goguma/), the Android companion client to the IRC bouncer I use
   - Bromite
   - AnkiDroid for flashcards
-  - Seldom used: OsmAnd+, Termux, Wireguard VPN, ConnectBot.
+  - Seldom used: OsmAnd+, Termux, Wireguard VPN, ConnectBot, Markor.
 Kept for when I need them.
   - **That's it.**

+On my old phone, people complained about the battery life being so bad.
+On that phone, I removed a lot of bloat, there was no Google anything (asides from Android), most Samsung bloat was gone; I was pulling a week of battery life out of it at it's prime.
+I also don't use my phone much, that probably helps too.

-I do have a [pmOS](https://postmarketos.org/) phone however it is not my daily driver.
+I do have a [pmOS](https://postmarketos.org/) phone however it is not my daily driver as there are numerous issues with it.
 [sxmo](https://sxmo.org) doesn't work very well on it so I decided to just write dotfiles myself.